top of page

 Ever go camping in a tent?
 How did you get the tent pegs out of the ground when it was time to go home?
 You tap on them from the side with the hammer you used to install them.
 They will then come out easily.

 A moving dock is a lot like a huge hammer, beating against its anchors.
-Anchors become loose and get pulled out of the ground, winch gears strip and mounting bolts shear, welds break, metal tubing fatigues from work hardening and then cracks, and cables break.
+Anchors become loose and get pulled out of the ground, winch gears strip and mounting bolts shear, welds break, metal tubing fatigues from flexing and then cracks, and cables break.

 Dock Springs absorb this shock load and spreads the impact on your anchor system over time.
 A Dock Spring takes several seconds to compress, absorbing the energy of your dock's momentum, and spreading the loading of your hardware over time.
 See the "What is Shock Loading" page to learn why adding time to the loading of hardware is so important.